yeagerai/genlayer-simulator/CONTRIBUTING.md

 - **Automated Tests**: Your PR will automatically be tested.
 Ensure all tests pass to proceed.
 - **Peer Review**: One or more core contributors will review your PR.
 They may suggest changes or improvements.
 - **Approval and Merge**: After approval from the reviewers, your PR will be merged into the project.

+### PR Checks

+On PRs we have the following checks:

+- Backend end-to-end tests
+- Frontend unit tests

+These will be run automatically when you open a PR (and would need an approval from a maintainer if you are not a maintainer).
+If you modify your PR afterwards, you'll need to manually run the checks again by commenting `/test` on the PR.

 ## Community